< Go Back

 A fictional hero in a city grave

-A fictional hero with a real-life counterpart throws up something of Maritzburg mystery.
-In our series focusing on local history, STEPHEN COAN examines the real identity of Rider Haggard's hero Umslopogaas.
+A fictional hero with a real-life counterpart throws up something of a Maritzburg mystery.
+STEPHEN COAN examines the real identity of Rider Haggard's hero Umslopogaas (November 5, 1997).

 A steamy hub of travel

-In our history series, we find that although Pietermaritzburg Station is now sometimes eerily quiet, it was an exciting and often used stop for South Africa's rail travellers.
+Although Pietermaritzburg Station is now sometimes eerily quiet, it was an exciting and often used stop for South Africa's rail travellers.
+Pietermaritzburg was once a considerable railway centre, writes JACK FROST (March 17, 1999).

 A journey into the sun

 A Norwegian school book of the 1800s taught two generations of Norwegian children that Africa was 'unhealthy, indeed lethal, for Europeans' and populated by 'semi-wild barbarians'.
-Despite this introduction; a few of these children made their way to this continent, where their grandchildren and children still live today.
+Despite this introduction, a few of these children made their way to this continent, where their grandchildren and children still live today.
+SOLVEIG BANG looks at the history of Norwegian emigration to Natal (April 9, 1998).

 A man of his time

-Although Harry Lugg'S works read with the inevitabie patronising tone of his era, modern historians are indebted to him for putting pen to paper and leaving a valuaible record of Natal history behind him.
+Although Harry Lugg's works read with the inevitable patronising tone of his era, MARGARET VON KLEMPERER argues that modern historians are indebted to him for putting pen to paper and leaving a valuable record of Natal history behind him (June 24, 1998).

 A friendship lost to principle

-A conflict of principles involving politics destroyed the famous friendship of Bishop Colenso and Theophilus Shepstone.
+A conflict of principles involving the politics of the 1873 trial of Hlubi chief Langalibalele destroyed the famous friendship of Bishop Colenso and Theophilus Shepstone, writes STEPHEN COAN (March 19, 1998).

 Before the silence